 - low-level laser therapy (LLLT).

 This stimulation creates a healthy thriving cellular environment.
 Cold laser therapy is non-invasive and provides results with just a few treatments, depending on the chronicity of the problem.
-The treatment is simple to implement, drug-free, and can be applied to all patients regardless of any other accompanying medical conditions.
+Treatment is simple to implement, drug-free.
+It is applied to all patients regardless of any other accompanying medical conditions.

 When you are looking to treat superficial tissue, between 600 and 700 nanometers (nm) is used.
 For more intense treatment, between 780 and 950 (nm) is used.